ngntrgduc/ngntrgduc.github.io/content/quotes.md

 title:  "Random quotes"
 ---

-> "Good things take time"
+> "Good things take time."

-> "Small progress is still progress"
+> "Small progress is still progress."

 > "All models are wrong, but some are useful." - George Box